nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Unmark Attendance

 #### Implementation
-Unmark Attendance command is facilitated by `UnarkAttendanceParser`, `UnarkAttednanceCommand` and `Model`
+Unmark Attendance command is facilitated by `UnmarkAttendanceParser`, `UnmarkAttedanceCommand` and `Model`

-* `UnarkAttendanceParser`-- Parse the input of users
+* `UnmarkAttendanceParser`-- Parse the input of users
-* `UnarkAttednanceCommand` -- Execute the command given the parsed user input
+* `UnmarkAttendanceCommand` -- Execute the command given the parsed user input
 * `Model` -- Updates the student list.

 Below is the sequence diagram for unmarking attendance of a student